 When you finish viewing or changing settings, press Esc to return to the Setup Utility program menu (you might have to press Esc several times).
-If you want to save the new settings, select Save Settings or Save and exit the Setup Utility.
+If you want to save the new settings, select Save & Exit Setup before you exit.
 Otherwise, your changes will not be saved.